Phú Thọ Indoor Stadium

-Phu Tho Indoor Sport Stadium (Nhà thi đấu Phú Thọ) is a multi-purpose indoor arena, located in District 11, Ho Chi Minh City, Vietnam, within walking distance from the 1932-built Phú Thọ Horse Racing Ground.
-The stadium was constructed for 2003 Southeast Asian Games.
-Although not officially recognized, the stadium is usually home to Vietnam national futsal team.
+Phu Tho Arena or Phu Tho Indoor Stadium (Nhà thi đấu Phú Thọ) is a multi-purpose indoor arena, located in District 11, Ho Chi Minh City, Vietnam, within walking distance from the 1932-built Phú Thọ Horse Racing Ground.
+The arena was constructed for 2003 Southeast Asian Games.
+Although not officially recognized, the arena is usually home to Vietnam national futsal team.
 It has a capacity of 5,000 people for sporting events and a full-house capacity of around 8,000.

 History

-The stadium was built in 2000 along with a practice venue.
+The arena was built in 2000 along with a practice venue.
 It was opened on November 20, 2003 and has served major sporting as well as entertainment and exhibition events.